kiototeko/IMU2Music/docs/index.md

-## IMU2Music: Learning to Generate Music from IMU readings
+## IMU2Music: Learning to Generate Music from IMU Sensor Readings

 In this project we will be exploring a way to generate music given IMU readings from a person playing an instrument.